onqtam/headjack/src/motivation/philosophy.md

-> "The most powerful person in the world is the story teller.
-The storyteller sets the vision, values and agenda of an entire generation that is to come" - [Steve Jobs](http://jovanabanovic.com/2020/08/06/the-most-powerful-person-in-the-world-is-the-story-teller-the-storyteller-sets-the-vision-values-and-agenda-of-an-entire-generation-that-is-to-come-steve-jobs/)

 > "Engelbart’s dream was to use computers to connect individuals in a network that would allow them to share and update information in “real time.”" - [Douglas Engelbart](https://www.britannica.com/biography/Douglas-Engelbart)